 There are several things for you to notice and consider prayerfully before you enter into this journey of spiritual direction with me:

 In spiritual direction an appointment or session usually lasts for an hour, once a month.
 Currently I meet with directees online through my solo practice, Dei Gratia Counselling and Wellness.
 I can speak fluently in both English and Chinese (Cantonese and Mandarin).
 Please feel free to use the language that is most comfortable for you.

 Prayer is an essential part of this ministry.
 It is important that you commit to cultivate your own prayer life, take time to notice what’s stirring in your heart, and then decide what you would like me to process with you during our time together.

 As spiritual direction is basically a ministry of relationship, I want to invite you into a six-month commitment to journeying together.
 At the end of that time we will reassess and discern together whether the relationship is fruitful and should be continued or not.

 4. Session Fee

 I believe this ministry is God’s own work and I am a participant, as well as you, in this venture.
-The cost for spiritual direction session normally range from $60 - $100 per session, but I believe that money should never be the issue in seeking support or assistance with one’s life with God.
+The cost for spiritual direction session normally range from $80 -120 per session, but I believe that money should never be the issue in seeking support or assistance with one’s life with God.
 Therefore, I don’t charge a set fee.
-Although the work I do helps support me financially, it is solely your prayerful decision on how much you want to pay.
+Although the work I do helps support me financially, it is solely your prayerful decision on how much you can pay.
+Please feel free to let me know the amount you're comfortable with.
 As well, if you should cancel the day of or forget a session, except for emergencies, I will need to charge you what you normally pay me.
-I take seriously the space and time I’ve set aside to be with you and hope you can honor that too.
+I take seriously the space and time I’ve set aside to be with you and hope you can honour that too.

 I am committed to keep confidential whatever you share with me.
 However, I am required ethically and by law to report to appropriate persons two kinds of things: